About me

 - Usability testing and analysis

-- Expert review in UX and web accessibility
+- Expert web audits

 - Wireframing and lo-fi prototyping

-- Component-based, interactive prototypes
+- Interactive prototypes

 - Design system management